Paul Pasqualoni

-Paul Lucian Pasqualoni (/ˌpæskəˈloʊni/; born August 16, 1949) is an American football coach.
+Paul Lucian Pasqualoni (/ˌpæskəˈloʊni/; born August 16, 1949) is an American football coach who recently served as the linebackers coach for the Memphis Showboats of the United Football League (UFL).
 He most recently was the defensive line coach for the Carolina Panthers.

 Pasqualoni has served as the defensive coordinator of the NFL's Miami Dolphins and Detroit Lions, and as the defensive line coach and interim defensive coordinator of the Dallas Cowboys.
 He was the head coach of the Syracuse University football team from 1991 to 2004.

 Early life

 A native of Cheshire, Connecticut, Pasqualoni attended Cheshire High School, where he lettered in football and basketball.
 Following graduation, he continued to Bordentown Military Institute, also lettering on the football squad, and graduating in 1968.
 Pasqualoni then enrolled at Penn State, where he was a walk-on and subsequent letterman, as a linebacker under head coach Joe Paterno.
 In 1972, he received a B.S in health and physical education, then finished his education at Southern Connecticut State, receiving a M.S. in physical education and human performance.

 Pasqualoni began his coaching career in 1972, while a graduate student at Southern Connecticut, as an assistant at his alma mater, Cheshire High School, where he remained for four seasons.
 After completing his master's degree, he was hired in 1976 as an assistant at Southern Connecticut by then-head coach, George DeLeone, who also served as a future assistant at Syracuse with Pasqualoni under Dick MacPherson.
 Pasqualoni was promoted to defensive coordinator in 1980, a position which he held for two seasons.

-In 1982, Pasqualoni was hired away from Southern by in-state school Western Connecticut, as its head coach and athletic director.
+In 1982, Pasqualoni was hired away from Southern by in-state school Western Connecticut State University, as its head coach and athletic director.
 In five seasons with the Colonials, he amassed a 34–17 record, and coached the team to a 1985 New England Football Conference championship and appearance in the NCAA Division III playoffs.